I won’t bury the lead. If you invest $200/month for 40 years, this is how much you’ll end up with.

 |Age||Year||S&P 500 Total Return / Year||IUL 0.75% Floor and 13.75% cap||IUL Fees||IUL Cash Out Value||Index fund fees||Invested in an index fund|

 Here are some highlights of the above data:

 - Total final value for the IUL: $320,701.
 For the index fund $1,797,311 (460% higher)

 - Total fees paid for the IUL: $78,729.
-For the index fund: $44,030 (and the vast majority of the index fund fees come in the latest years when the index fund is worth millions)
+For the index fund: $4,373 (About 18X lower for the index fund and the vast majority of those fees come in the latest years when the index fund is worth millions)